sm86/libra/specifications/move_adapter/README.md

 ### Prologue Checks

 The rest of the validation is performed in Move code, which is run using the Move VM with gas metering disabled.
 Each kind of transaction payload has a corresponding prologue function that is used for validation.
-These prologue functions are defined in the `LibraAccount` module of the Libra Framework:
+These prologue functions are defined in the `DiemAccount` module of the Diem Framework:

 * `Script`: The prologue function is `script_prologue`.
-In addition to the common checks listed below, it also calls the `is_script_allowed` function in the `LibraTransactionPublishingOption` module with the hash of the script bytecode to check if it is on the list of allowed scripts.
+In addition to the common checks listed below, it also calls the `is_script_allowed` function in the `DiemTransactionPublishingOption` module with the hash of the script bytecode to check if it is on the list of allowed scripts.
 If not, validation fails with an `UNKNOWN_SCRIPT` status code.

 * `Module`: The prologue function is `module_prologue`.
-In addition to the common checks listed below, it also calls the `is_module_allowed` function in the `LibraTransactionPublishingOption` module to see if publishing is allowed for the transaction sender.
+In addition to the common checks listed below, it also calls the `is_module_allowed` function in the `DiemTransactionPublishingOption` module to see if publishing is allowed for the transaction sender.
 If not, validation fails with a `INVALID_MODULE_PUBLISHER` status code.

 * `WriteSet`: The prologue function is `writeset_prologue`.
-In addition to the common checks listed below, it also checks that the sender is the Libra root address and that `Roles::has_diem_root_role(sender)` is true.
+In addition to the common checks listed below, it also checks that the sender is the Diem root address and that `Roles::has_diem_root_role(sender)` is true.
 If any checks fail, the status code is set to `REJECTED_WRITE_SET` (not the code that would be used if the same check was performed for a `Script` or `Module` payload).

 The following checks are performed by all the prologue functions: